 In June of Grade 11 your teachers will predict the grade that, in their professional judgement, they think that you will achieve the following year.
-Predicted grades form a part of your school transcript for university applications and it is important that the prediction is as accurate as possible.
-Predicted grades are not negotiable and it is equally bad to under predict as it is to over predict.
+Predicted grades form a part of your school transcript for university a 100 word subject reference that forms part of your UCAS application, college recommendation or university reference.